Otagera/typescript-boilerplate/README.md

 # `Typescript Boilerplate`
-This project was created using ExpressJs, Typescript, Airtable
+This project was created using ExpressJs, Typescript, MongoDB

 ## Available Scripts